jcarlos-prieto/niliBOX/resources/API.md

 <td>TKnob</td>
 <td>
 This is a native control, not inheriting any standard QML control.
 It provides a knob.<br>
-When we refer to a color adta type, it means a String value representing a color, either in <a href=https://doc.qt.io/archives/qt-6.7/qml-color.html#svg-color-reference>SVG color</a> or in #RRGGBB hexadecimal format.
 <ul>
 <li>Property <code>name</code>: String</li>
 <li>Property <code>text</code>: String - Text to appear inside the knob</li>